 Sally M. Benson joined Stanford University in 2007.
-She holds three appointments at Stanford: professor of energy resources engineering in the School of Earth Sciences; director of the Precourt Institute for Energy, the campus-wide hub of energy research and education; and director of the Global Climate and Energy Project (GCEP), a pioneering university-industry partnership to develop innovative, low-carbon energy supplies to meet global energy needs.
+She holds three appointments at Stanford: professor of energy resources engineering in the School of Earth, Energy & Environmental Sciences; director of the Precourt Institute for Energy, the campus-wide hub of energy research and education; and director of the Global Climate and Energy Project (GCEP), a pioneering university-industry partnership to develop innovative, low-carbon energy supplies to meet global energy needs.
 An internationally recognized scientist with extensive management experience, Professor Benson is responsible for fostering cross-campus collaborations on energy through the Precourt Institute and guiding the growth and development of GCEP's diverse research portfolio.

 Prior to coming to Stanford in 2007, Professor Benson was at Lawrence Berkeley National Laboratory, a leading research center supported by the U.S. Department of Energy and managed by the University of California.
 She held a variety of key positions during her 29-year tenure at Lawrence Berkeley.
 From 2001 to 2004, she was deputy director of operations for the lab.
 She also served as director of the Earth Sciences Division and as associate laboratory director for Energy Sciences.
 From 1990 to 1998, she was also a visiting professor in the Department of Environmental Engineering and Earth Sciences at Clemson University in South Carolina.